eecmp/vincentmpchan-starter-hugo-academic/content/authors/vinchan/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "vincent.m.p.chan@gmail.com"
 ---
-Man Pun Chan (S’08–M’14) received the B.Eng.,
-M.Phil., and Ph.D. degrees in electronic and computer engineering from the Hong Kong University of Science and Technology (HKUST), Hong Kong,
-China, in 2006, 2008 and 2013, respectively.
+Man Pun Chan (S’08–M’14) received the B.Eng., M.Phil., and Ph.D. degrees in electronic and computer engineering from the Hong Kong University of Science and Technology (HKUST), Hong Kong, China, in 2006, 2008 and 2013, respectively.
 He was a part-time IC Design Engineer from Jan.
-2005 to May 2006 in Lexiwave Technology (HK)
-Ltd. He is currently with Marvell Hong Kong Ltd., working as a design engineer in power management team.
+2005 to May 2006 in Lexiwave Technology (HK) Ltd. He was a design egineer in power management team in Marvell Honk Kong Ltd. He  currently with MediaTek USA Inc. (Woburn) ., working as a senior engineer in power management team.

 Mr. Chan was the recipient of the STMicroelectronics Ltd Scholarship in 2005.
 He has won first prize both in the Student Paper Contest of the 2008 IEEE International Conference on Electron Devices and Solid-State Circuits (EDSSC) and the 2010 IEEE Asia Pacific Conference on Circuits and Systems (APCCAS).

 <!---吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.